-You can reduce your chances of these side-effects by applying a steroid cream in a thin layer to only the affected areas of your skin.
+You can reduce your chances of these side-effects by applying a steroid cream sparingly to the affected areas of your skin.
+Your doctor will advise you how much to use, and this should also be specified in the information leaflet that comes with the cream.
 If you have any concerns about how much steroid cream to use or if you feel you’re developing side-effects, see your GP.
 They may recommend a different treatment, or refer you to a dermatologist to discuss alternative treatment options.

 - National Eczema Society